 Respondent also contends that Petitioners do not establish extraordinary circumstances nor show a clear duty to act under mandamus.
-Respondent trivializes the extraordinary circumstances that exist in this case.
-The right to vote for one's representatives in government is the most critical aspect in a republic, and the United States Constitution in Article IV, Section 4 guarantees each state a "Republican Form of Government."
-The allegations provided in the complaint show clear violations by state officials and clear inaction by the federal Respondent to cure the State violations.
+Respondent trivializes the extraordinary circumstances that exist in this matter.
+The right to vote is the critical aspect of representative republic, and the evidence provided in the complaint shows clear violations by state officials and clear inaction by the federal Respondent to cure the State violations.
 This failure to act has led to widespread election irregularities all over the county and will continue to occur unless Respondent acts and enforces federal election law.
 Federal Respondent has a duty to enforce and prosecute federal elections laws, and if these election laws continue to be unenforced, individuals including Petitioners will be deprived of the right to fair elections.

-Lastly, Respondent contends that Petitioners have failed to state a valid claim under the All Writs Act because this Honorable Court lacks jurisdiction.
-The All Writs Act is the only tool that Petitioner may seek to employ in order to stop Respondent's inaction against North Carolina State Officials continuing to violate Federal election law.
-The Help Americans Vote Act1 (hereinafter "HAVA") and the National Voter Registration Act2 (hereinafter "NVRA") both contain explicit language where Respondent may act if there are nonuniform and discriminatory acts establishing a clear duty.
-Election uniformity issues have arisen in North Carolina on account of State Officials failing to follow federal laws and refusing to comply with congressionally mandated minimum allowed error rates.
+Lastly, Respondent contends that Petitioners have failed to state a valid claim under the All Writs Act because the court lacks jurisdiction.
+The All Writs Act is one of the few tools that Petitioner can use to stop Respondent's inaction against Michigan State Officials continuing to violate Federal election law.
+In the Help Americans Vote Act1 (hereinafter "HAVA") and the National Voter Registration Act2 (hereinafter "NVRA"), there is explicit language where the Respondent may act if there are nonuniform and discriminatory acts establishing a clear duty.
+There are clear election uniformity issues since Michigan State Officials have elected not to follow federal laws and have refused to comply with congressionally mandated minimum allowed error rates.
 The All Writs Acts is the only way to hold Respondent accountable for his inaction.